ArmourZero/ArmourZeroShowcase/README.md

 # What is ArmourZeroShowcase
-ArmourZeroShowcase is an environment of vulnerable and safe website to preview ArmourZero AVM capabilities.
-ArmourZeroShowcase includes sample of Command Execution & XSS, and showcases how ArmourZeroAVM helps identifies, assesses, and prioritises vulnerabilities.
-As well as its AI Remediation Features to help developers fix vulnerabilities in a short time.
+ArmourZero Showcase is an environment of vulnerable and safe websites to preview ArmourZero AVM (Automated Vulnerability Management) capabilities.
+ArmourZero Showcase includes samples of common application vulnerabilities, and showcases how ArmourZero AVM helps identifies, assesses, and prioritises vulnerabilities.
+As well as its AI Remediation Features to help developers fix vulnerabilities effectively.

 # Installation Guide
 If you want to run this tool, first of all you need to download web server solution like "xampp"- you can download xampp from Xampp.
 After your installation;